Welfare-Maximizing Pooled Testing: Proofs for Section (Performance of Non-Overlapping Testing)

-In this section, we show that the gain of overlaps is a small constant; not only for the case that there are two tests available, but for any $B$.
-Before doing so, we start with some necessary notation.
-Given a testing regime $T=(t_1,\ldots, t_B)$ and individual $i \in [n]$, we let $T(i) = \{t_j \in T \mid i \in t_j\}$.
-Furthermore, we denote with $T(i;j)$ the set of tests with index less than $j$ in which $i$ has been tested, i.e. $T(i;j)=\{t_{j'} \in T(i): j'<j \}$.
-We say that test $t_j$ is {\it pivotal} for individual $i$ if: $i$ is included in $t_j$, the result of $t_j$ is negative, and all tests in $T(i;j)$ are positive.
-Equivalently, test $t_j$ is pivotal for individual $i$ if it is the negative test of smallest index in $T(i)$.
-We let $P_{i,j}^T$ denote the probability that $t_j$ is pivotal for individual $i$ under random infection realizations.
-In other words:
+We now prepare for the proof of \cref{theorem:gain-upper-bound}.
+We first introduce some notation.
+Given a test allocation $T=(t_1,\ldots, t_B)$ and individual $i \in [n]$, we let $T(i) = \{t_j \in T \mid i \in t_j\}$ be the tests in which individual $i$ is included.
+Furthermore, $T(i;j) = \{t_{j'} \in T(i) \mid j' < j \}$ denotes the tests with index less than~$j$ that contain $i$.
+We say that test $t_j$ is \textit{pivotal for individual $i$} if it is the negative test of smallest index in $T(i)$.
+That is, we have $t_j \in T_i$, the outcome of $t_j$ is negative, and all tests in $T(i;j)$ are positive.
+It is immediate that at most one test can be pivotal for each individual.
+We let $P_{i,j}^T$ denote the probability that $t_j$ is pivotal for individual $i$ under random infection realizations:

-$i$ is in a negative test if and only if a single test $t_j \in T$ is pivotal for $i$, hence $P^T_i=\sum_{j\in [B]} P_{i,j}^T$.
-As previously advertised, our main result of this section is that overlapping testing regimes have bounded gain over non-overlapping regimes.